 "Taken together, our study seeks to test theoretical predictions for how intraspecific genetic variation influences the structure of ecological networks. "

-8. To be clear that we were not empirically testing any theoretical predictions, we replaced “test theoretical predictions” with “examine”.
+8. To clarify for readers that we were not empirically testing any theoretical predictions, we replaced “test theoretical predictions” with “examine”.
 This sentence now reads (lines 107-108): “Taken together, our study seeks to examine how intraspecific genetic variation influences the structure of ecological networks.”

 I find this phrasing to be downright misleading, You have to get to line 461, for instance, before the word "simulate" shows up.
 The fact that the phrasing persists after another reviewer and I both voiced concerns is frustrating.

-9. We apologize for not correcting our phrasing in the previous version of the manuscript.
+9. We apologize for not addressing the concern in our phrasing in the previous version of the manuscript.
 We have now adjusted our wording throughout the manuscript to avoid being misleading (please see response #6-8 to reviewer #1 as well as response #3 to point #3 of the editor).

 With this in mind, I will argue strongly that the manuscript in its present form is unacceptable: it presents a bait-and-switch that implies an empirical (even experimental!) result [see the second-to-last last of the above quotes], but it delivers something entirely different.
 This isn't to say that the paper can't be rescued - it can.
 For instance in the right side of page 1, the opening sentence of this paragraph could read: